yuan-xia/cv/content/authors/admin/_index.md

 ## About Me

 Yuan Xia is currently pursuing a Ph.D. in Computer Science at the University of Southern California(USC).
 She specializes in areas of large language models (LLMs), multimodel AI, autonomous driving, distributed systems and software engineering.
-She leads a student group at CPS-VIDA Lab at USC, which develops LLMs on perception system monitoring, driving event detection and program syntheis.
-She interned in Bell Labs on machine learning researching.
+She leads a student group at CPS-VIDA Lab, which develops LLMs on perception system monitoring, driving event detection and program syntheis.
+She interned at Bell Labs for machine learning researching, focusing on LLMs logical reasoning.